 There is a station for coffee and tea that is always available.

 Teas including Earl Grey, Lipton’s, English Breakfast, Mint, Peach, and more are set out.
-They did not have any decaf tea on our sailing, so if you enjoy a cup of it, be sure to bring some of your own tea bags.
+They did not have any decaf tea on our sailing, so if you enjoy a cup, be sure to bring some of your own tea bags.

 Drinks like lattes, espressos, and cappuccinos can be purchased on the ship from the bartenders and are not complementary.